RE$^2$: Region-Aware Relation Extraction from Visually Rich Documents: Experiment Setting and Hyperparameters

 \subsection{Experiment Results}

 \textbf{Language-specific fine-tuning} results are presented in Table \ref{tab:results1}, where each model is fine-tuned on language X and tested on language X. The experimental findings show that the proposed model outperforms all the baselines across all evaluated languages.
 To evaluate the \textbf{cross-lingual zero-shot transfer} capability, the model is fine-tuned on the FUNSD dataset in English, followed by testing on multiple languages.
 The experimental results, as shown in Table \ref{tab:results2}, demonstrate the superiority of our model over the baseline approach in terms of zero-shot performance.
 This outcome provides compelling evidence that the incorporated region-level spatial structures and constraints for relation extraction exhibit effective transferability across different languages.
-Furthermore, the \textbf{multitask fine-tuning} results are shown in Table \ref{tab:results3}, where the model is trained on the training sets of all languages and then tested on each individual language.
-The achieved results demonstrate superior performance, indicating that the model successfully learns the layout invariance present across different languages.
-By effectively capturing and leveraging the shared layout characteristics, the model exhibits improved generalization capabilities, leading to enhanced performance across diverse linguistic contexts.
-This highlights the significance of incorporating layout information in cross-lingual settings and underscores the model's ability to adapt and transfer its learned knowledge to effectively process and understand documents in various languages.
+We also conduct a significance test for both our approach and the best-performing baseline (i.e., LiLT[InfoXLM]$_\text{BASE}$~\cite{wang2022lilt}) under the settings of language-specific fine-tuning and cross-lingual zero-shot transfer.
+As shown in Table \ref{tab:p_val} in Appendix \ref{sec:appendix_p_val}, our approach significantly outperforms the baseline under both settings.
+Table \ref{tab:results3} displays the results of \textbf{multitask fine-tuning}, where the model is trained on all language training sets and tested on each individual language.
+The superior performance showcases the model's successful learning of layout invariance across languages.
+By capturing shared layout characteristics, the model demonstrates improved generalization, enhancing performance across diverse linguistic contexts.
+This emphasizes the importance of incorporating layout information in cross-lingual settings and underscores the model's adaptability and knowledge transfer for effective document processing across various languages.

+Note that \modelname shows less competitive performance on Portuguese (PT) due to more complex layout structures.
+Portuguese forms exhibit a combination of mixed tables and paragraph structures, making it challenging to determine the appropriate usage for paragraph-level regions or tabular regions.
+An example is shown in Appendix \ref{sec:appendix_pt}.

+We also assess the generalization of \modelname and two high-performing baselines based on \datasetname and FUNSD, which cover two sets of distinct domains.
+We conduct experiments under the settings of both domain-specific fine-tuning and cross-domain transfer where the models are trained on one dataset and tested on the other.
+As shown in Table~\ref{tab:results custom data}, \modelname significantly outperforms the two strong baselines when fine-tuned on \datasetname and tested on \datasetname or FUNSD.
+The improvement of \modelname when it's trained on FUNSD and tested on \datasetname is marginal, probably due to the greater diversity and complexity in document layout of \datasetname compared to FUNSD.